Felicity specialises in public law and human rights. She has particular expertise in representing young and vulnerable people through judicial review.

 Public Law and Human Rights

 Felicity frequently acts in judicial review proceedings for individuals contesting the acts of public authorities.
-With established practices covering criminal and civil work, she is strongly placed to advise and represent those challenging their treatment in the criminal justice system.
-She also has extensive experience of representing vulnerable adults and children in the community.
-Recent public law work has included human rights claims, prison law, community care, healthcare, discrimination, police conduct and public protest issues.
+She has extensive experience of representing vulnerable adults and children.
+With established civil and criminal practices, she is strongly placed to represent those challenging their treatment in the community and in the criminal justice system.
+Recent public law work has included human rights, discrimination, prison law, community care, healthcare, police conduct and public protest issues.

 Felicity undertakes wide-ranging prison law work.
-She regularly appears in judicial review proceedings representing prisoners and has acted in High Court and Court of Appeal proceedings challenging the treatment of individuals within the secure estate.
-Felicity also represents individuals before the Parole Board.
-She advises on all matters of prison law including re-settlement, discrimination, re-categorisation, segregation, adjudications, licence conditions, medical treatment, mental health and prison discipline.
+She advises on all matters of prison law including resettlement, discrimination, re-categorisation, segregation, adjudications, licence conditions, medical treatment, mental health and prison discipline.
+Much of her High Court casework has concerned the particular difficulties of prisoners during resettlement.

 Crime and International Criminal Law

-Felicity’s jury trial work has included offences of grievous bodily harm, firearms, Class A drug supply and sexual offences.
-Felicity’s domestic criminal work now consists of appellate cases.
-She is experienced in advising in appeals against conviction and sentence with particular expertise in representing young and vulnerable defendants.
-Felicity was admitted to the International Criminal Court list of Counsel in 2013 and is now eligible to represent accused and victims before the court.
-This builds on her previous international criminal casework, including AG of Jersey v Bhojwani, concerning allegations of laundering US$43.9 million through Jersey.
+Felicity’s jury trial work included offences of grievous bodily harm, firearms, Class A drug supply and sexual offences.
+Her domestic criminal work now consists of appellate cases.
+Felicity was admitted to the International Criminal Court list of Counsel in 2013 and is eligible to represent accused and victims before the court.

 Public International Law

 Felicity has extensive knowledge of international case work.
-Prior to pupillage, she worked on a range of international litigation based at Public Interest Lawyers in Birmingham, including Al Skeini, the Baha Mousa case, the Gurkha discrimination cases and environmental cases such as R (Friends of the Earth) v the Environment Agency (the “Ghost ships” case).
-She was then junior counsel at all stages of R (Al Jedda) v SOS for Defence 1 A.C.
+Prior to pupillage, she worked on a range of international litigation including Al Skeini, Baha Mousa, the Gurkha discrimination cases and environmental cases such as R (Friends of the Earth) v EA.
+She was junior counsel at all stages of R (Al Jedda) v SSD 1 A.C.
 332, HL.
-Felicity has been involved in the legal challenge to the exploitation of tar sands in Canada.
+Felicity has been involved in the legal challenge to the exploitation of tar sands in Canada and fracking casework in the UK.

 R (D) v Cardiff City Council EWHC 3146 (Admin)